Free Consultation Maryland Personal Injury Lawyer

 Even if you do not end up retaining the attorney, your initial free consultation is still subject to the rules of attorney-client privilege and confidentiality.
-This means that anything you and the lawyer discuss during the initial consultation will remain confidential.
-The lawyer cannot be forced to reveal what you discussed or produce any documents you provided.(6) Ask About Prior Cases Similar to Yours
+This means that anything you and the personal injury lawyer discuss during the initial consultation will remain confidential.
+The lawyer cannot be forced to reveal what you discussed or produce any documents you provided.(6) Ask About Prior Personal Injury Cases Similar to Yours

 If the lawyer indicates that he or she thinks you have a good case and they want you as a client, you will need to decide whether or not to retain him or her.
-Just because they gave you a free consultation this does not mean that you have any obligation to hire them.
-You are entitled to "shop around" and meet with other attorneys and decide which works best for you.(8) Discuss the Retainer Agreement and Fees
+Just because they gave you a free consultation that does not mean that you have any obligation to hire them.
+You are entitled to "shop around" and meet with other personal injury attorneys in Maryland and decide which works best for you.(8) Discuss the Retainer Agreement and Fees

-If your consultation goes well and you end up retaining the attorney at the end, you should talk about the next steps before you leave.
+If your free consultation goes well and you end up retaining the attorney, you should talk about the next steps before you leave.
 Ask the lawyer for a detailed "game plan" for what will happen going forward including what he needs from you and how long he anticipates things to take.(10) Free Consultations on the Phone Work, Too

 The reality is that the very best lawyers for your case might now be the ones who down the street.
 We are based in Baltimore, Maryland but our lawyers have handled personal injury cases in most states in this country.
 Why?
 Because the client believed our law firm was the best law firm for them, regardless of locality.
 So do not hesitate to set up a consultation online, by phone at 410-779-4600, or by text at 410-431-1484 to get your legal questions answered.What Other Lawyers Say?